Blockly Turtle Programming

 Children learning to program with Blockly Turtle need to be provided with the following:

 • A Pupil Grade Card – pupils keep their own card and agree with their teacher when each part is achieved.
-A new grade can be awarded when ALL parts of this card are completed.
+A new grade can be awarded when ALL parts of the current card are completed.

 • A variety of Challenge Cards – pupils choose challenge cards to try, from the set provided, with advice from the teacher